Andreas Wimmer: Nation Building: Why Some Countries Come Together While Others Fall Apart

 Wimmer was awarded the 2019 Stein Rokkan Prize for Comparative Social Science Research in recognition of his book Nation Building: Why Some Countries Come Together While Others Fall Apart.
 In the book, he argues that three factors tend to determine whether nation-building succeeds in the long term: "the early development of civil-society organisations, the rise of a state capable of providing public goods evenly across a territory, and the emergence of a shared medium of communication."
 Harris Mylonas described the book as an "instant classic comparable to Karl Deutsch's Nationalism and Social Communication (1953) or Ernest Gellner's Nations and Nationalism (1983)."

 Wimmer does not see ethnic or racial diversity in themselves as detrimental to nation-building.
-Groups that are not a target of ethnopolitical conflict, that have access to power, and feel that their group is included in a nation, are more likely to report pride in that nation.
-Where political institutions become exclusionary, ethnic groups are less likely to feel a sense of national belonging.
+Groups that have access to power, and feel that their group is included in a nation, are more likely to report pride in that nation.
+Where political institutions become exclusionary, ethnic groups are less likely to feel a sense of national belonging and more likely to emphasize their distinct ethnic origins.

 Wimmer argues instead that linguistic diversity is a key stumbling block to nation-building.
-He argues that a shared language makes it easier for political alliances and networks to emerge within a prospective nation that ultimately contribute to shared national identification.
+He argues that a shared language makes it easier for political alliances and networks reach across ethnic and racial divides and thus contribute to shared national identification.

+Awards

+In 2024, Wimmer was awarded an honorary Ph.D. by the University of Copenhagen and elected a Fellow of the European Academy of Sociology for his distinguished contributions to the discipline.
+Earlier accolades include the Distinguished Career Award from the International Migration Section of the American Sociological Association (2018), membership in the Sociological Research Association (since 2016), a Doctor of Letters honoris causa from McGill University (2016), and the Distinguished Scholar Award from the Ethnicity, Nationalism, and Migration Section of the International Studies Association (2014).

+In addition to these major awards, Wimmer’s articles and books have been widely recognized by academic bodies across disciplines.
+He has received honors from the International Science Council (2019), the Comparative Historical, International Migration, Global and Transnational Sociology, Cultural Sociology, Peace, War and Social Conflict, Mathematical Sociology, Rationality and Society, Theory, and Political Sociology sections of the American Sociological Association; the Association for the Study of Nationalities (2019); the European Academy of Sociology (2013); the International Network of Analytical Sociologists (2013); the Modeling and Simulation Section of the German Sociological Association (2012); and the Thyssen Foundation (2002/2003).
+These numerous accolades underscore the broad impact and interdisciplinary reach of his work.